 The Building Inspection Department provides a public service to builders and property owners.
-The building permit process allows new buildings to be reviewed to ensure compliance with Canadian Health and Safety Standards, as well as British Columbia Codes and Village of Salmo Bylaws.
+The building permit process allows new buildings to be reviewed to ensure compliance with Canadian Health and Safety Standards, as well as the BC Building Code, other applicable Codes and Village of Salmo Bylaws.

 The Building Bylaw regulates building construction and identifies the responsibility of property owners and builders in Salmo.
 The British Columbia Building Code applies to the construction, addition to and alteration of most buildings.

 The Village of Salmo employees and the Building inspector provide information to the public, review plans for potential problems and provide inspections at specified intervals.

 Our Building Inspector is available in the Salmo Village Office on Wednesdays from 11:00 AM to 12:00 PM at:

 423 Davies Avenue